How does VoIP work?

 Since broadband speeds have improved, VoIP has now become the de facto standard for calls across Government, businesses and homes offering better call quality, value for money and improved functionality.

 So there you have it, a very brief explanation on how VoIP works.
-If you want to find out more about VoIP, and the benefits it holds for your business, feel free to take a look through at our IP PBX phone system.
+If you want to find out more about VoIP, and the benefits it holds for your business, get in touch with our telecoms experts team here.

 You might also be interested in VoIP Glossary.